eclipse-sisu/sisu-project/CONTRIBUTING.md

 Build
 -----

-The Eclipse/Sisu build requires Java 11 and Maven 3.6.3, while the resulting jars work with Java 1.7 and above.
+The Sisu build requires Java 11 and Maven 3.6.3, while the resulting jars work with Java 1.7 and above.

 Coding Style
 ------------

-Eclipse/Sisu follows the same [code style and code conventions][style-guide] as Maven.
+Sisu follows the same [code style and code conventions][style-guide] as Maven.

 Avoid changing whitespace on lines that are unrelated to your pull request.
 This helps preserve the accuracy of the git blame view, and makes code reviews easier.